 You will need to monitor the dates of operation of the afterschool program in order to avoid driving there on days in which a program will not be in operation.
 At the orientation to the site, ask the supervisor for a hard copy (handout) of their calendar for this purpose.
-You must be complete with all 25 service learning hours by December 4--by 5:30pm.
+You must be complete with all 25 service learning hours by December 13.
 Service learning sign-in sheet(s) and time cards will have to be signed by the coordinator you serve with at the site with the full 25 hours noted with each date and time of day served.
 This will be mandatory in order for the service learning to be declared complete.
-Leave the sign-in sheet onsite when done and email Anna shepherd that you are finished.
+Leave the sign-in sheet onsite when done and email Heidi Tucker that you are finished.

-The after school service learning sessions are always done during the same day and time at the site assigned on the day you chose on the online registration posted by Anna Shepherd.
+The after school service learning sessions are always done during the same day and time at the site assigned on the day you chose on the online registration posted by Heidi Tucker.
 Whenever the exact time slot is that you are able to serve, you must fulfill this requirement and it has to be done at this school for the hours required, separate from any other hours you serve for another class, lab or practicum.
 All service learning requirements must be met in full to get credit for this six credit hour course.
 This is mandated by our college and most importantly by the Alabama State Department of Education.
+My students in the past who have done this felt the experience was worthwhile and made the class more relevant in context to our learning about child development, teaching, learning, assessment and motivation.
 Please note that our college and the Alabama State Department of Education define service learning with the following essential qualifiers or conditions.
 Service learning must include 25 hours of onsite, unpaid work (service) and learning in a setting we place you at which is educational to the student servers and provides relevant experience and practice toward preparation for their future job setting of teaching children.
 This service learning must be done at an after-school type program site where the EFLT service learning coordinator has secured school district permission for placements for students in the program.
 These 25 hours are not to be counted toward fulfillment of teaching internship or for lab hours for other courses.
 No other service learning or lab experience, volunteer work, internship or job, (paid or unpaid) will be counted towards the fulfillment of these 25 hours.
 Driving time to and from the site is never to be counted or recorded toward service of the 25 hours.

-B. Lab Hours and Service Learning: Teacher education core courses with a service learning component use a 1:3 ratio for lab credit hours to lab clock hours per week.
+Lab Hours and Service Learning:

+Teacher education core courses with a service learning component use a 1:3 ratio for lab credit hours to lab clock hours per week.
 The three hours of lab per week consists of service learning at the assigned site, lab activities in the campus classroom, or online activities.
 Lab hours must include a minimum of 25 clock hours in your assigned service learning placement on-site at the service learning location.
 These 25 service hours are part of the total number of field experience hours mandated by the Alabama State Department of Education.
 You will not receive credit for this course until these 25 hours have been completed.